KxSystems/embedPy/README.md

 ```q
 obj`method  / equivalent to obj.method in Python
 ```
 This will return an `embedPy` object, which is not, by default, callable in q.
-Instead, `embedPy` objects representing callable Python functions/methods, must be explicitly declared callable.
+Instead, `embedPy` objects representing callable Python functions or methods, must be explicitly declared callable.
 This process is described below.

 #### Function calls

-`embedPy` objects representing callable Python functions/methods, can be declared as callable in q using
+`embedPy` objects representing callable Python functions or methods, can be declared as callable in q using
 - `.p.callable`   (declare callable with embedPy return)
 - `.p.qcallable`  (declare callable with q return)
 - `.p.pycallable` (declare callable with foreign return)

-The return from each of these functions is a new embedPy `object`, representing the same underlying Python function/method, but now callable in q.
+The result of each of these functions is a new embedPy `object`, representing the same underlying Python function or method, but now callable in q.

 e.g.
 ```q